 Green Stem Disorder

-The cause of Green Stem Disorder is yet unknown.
-The search for what causes green stem is still ongoing.
+The cause of GSD is uncertain, but it is likely the result of several different potential factors.
 Common soybean viruses, including Bean Pod Mottle Virus (BPMV), Tobacco Ringspot Virus (TRSV) and Tobacco Streak Virus (TSV) have been implicated as possible causes.
-However, a series of research studies addressing the role of Bean pod mottle virus in green stem concluded that green stem is not consistently associated with BPMV infection.
-It remains possible that other viruses are involved.
+However, a series of research studies addressing the role of BPMV in green stem concluded that green stem is not consistently associated with BPMV infection.
+It remains possible that other viruses may be involved.

 Other factors that cause delayed maturity

 There are other reasons for delayed maturity in soybeans that can be confused with GSD.
-The main difference between delayed maturity and green stem disorder is that the maturity of the whole plant is delayed, including the pods and seeds, rather than just stem tissue.
+The main difference between delayed maturity and green stem disorder is that with delayed maturity, the maturity of the whole plant is delayed, including the pods and seeds, rather than just stem tissue.
 Plants with these other delayed maturity problems are encountered much less frequently than plants with green stem disorder symptoms.

-- Stink bug feeding in the southern U.S. (“green bean syndrome”)
+- Stink bug feeding

 - Late herbicide application

 - Infection by one of several soybean viruses